strapi/strapi/docs/3.0.0-beta.x/guides/update-version.md

 ## Upgrading your dependencies

-Start by upgrading all of your strapi package version.
+Start by upgrading your strapi package versions.

 For example moving from `3.0.0-beta.16` to `3.0.0-beta.17`